IkeSteoger/todo-app/README.md

 #### Features / Routes

-- A interactive To Do list using Context API
+- A interactive To Do list using Context API, localStorage, and authorization.
 <!-- - GET : `/hello` - specific route to hit -->

 #### Tests